Cleveland Browns vs. Detroit Lions NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

+- Cleveland's games this season have gone over 42.5 points six of 10 times.

-- Cleveland and its opponents have gone over the current 43.5-point total in six of 10 games (60%) this season.
+- Detroit's games have gone over 42.5 points in five of nine chances this season.

+- Sunday's over/under is 2.7 points higher than the combined 39.8 PPG average of the two teams.

-- The two teams combine to average 39.8 points per game, 3.7 less than the total in this contest.
+- The 53 points per game these two squads have allowed to opponents this season are 10.5 more than the 42.5 total in this contest.

-- This contest's over/under is 9.5 points lower than the 53 these two squads combine to give up per game in 2020.

 Browns stats and trends

-- This season, the Browns are winless against the spread when entering a game as a favorite of 10.5 points or more.
+- The Browns have yet to cover the spread this season when favored by 12.5 points or more.

-- Cleveland's games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).
+- Cleveland's games this year have gone over the point total six times in 10 opportunities (60%).

-- When Cleveland records more than 28.9 points, it is 2-2 against the spread and 2-2 overall.
+- Cleveland is 2-2 against the spread and 2-2 overall this season when the team scores more than 28.9 points.

-- When Cleveland picks up over 379.8 yards, the team is 2-1 against the spread and 1-2 overall.
+- When Cleveland amasses over 379.8 yards, the team is 2-1 against the spread and 1-2 overall.

-- The Browns have nine giveaways this season, while the Lions have 10 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Lions.